Blue Ribbon

 Honest Limitations

-Signature dish data is not available in Pearl's verified record, so ordering specifics below are based on the brasserie format rather than confirmed menu items.
-Price range data is also absent from our verified record, so budget planning should involve checking directly with the venue before booking.
+Signature dish data is not available in Pearl's record, so ordering specifics below are based on the brasserie format rather than confirmed menu items.
+Price range data is also absent from our record, so budget planning should involve checking directly with the venue before booking.
 Hours are unconfirmed, this matters because Blue Ribbon has historically operated late, but verify current service times before arriving after midnight.

 Booking and Practical Details

 Reservations: Easy, booking difficulty at Blue Ribbon is low relative to other well-reviewed downtown Manhattan restaurants, making it a reliable fallback when harder-to-book options are unavailable.
 Address: 97 Sullivan St, New York, NY 10012, in SoHo.
 Dress: No confirmed dress code; smart casual is appropriate for the neighbourhood and the brasserie format.
-Budget: Price range unconfirmed in our verified data, check directly before booking.
+Budget: Price range unconfirmed in our data, check directly before booking.
 Group size: The brasserie format handles groups of two to six comfortably; larger parties should confirm table availability when booking.

 How It Compares